auth0/auth0-spring-security-api/README.md

 > If you need further customization (like a leeway for JWT verification) use the `JwtWebSecurityConfigurer` signatures which accept a `JwtAuthenticationProvider`.

+> If you need to configure several allowed issuers use the `JwtWebSecurityConfigurer` signatures which accept a `String[] issuers`.

 Then using Spring Security `HttpSecurity` you can specify which paths requires authentication: